History Of My Hair

 I get different reactions to my hair.
 I get quite a lot of compliments from strangers, particularly older ladies and Asian females.
 Long hair is an ingrained part of some cultures and important in many religions.
 I have experienced some negative reactions but fortunately these have been few and far between.

 Christmas 2009 I decided I would like a fringe as I wanted to do something a little different with my hair without being too radical (I just can't decide whether to go for the full chop or not; I think about it from time to time and then choose not to).
 I cut my hair myself (always a silly thing to do as I never get it right but do I learn?) and for a week or two I thought it looked alright.
 I soon changed my mind and began growing the fringe out.
 At the end of December 2009 the fringe was just touching my eyebrows; at the beginning of May 2010 it was two inches longer, completely and annoyingly covering my eyes and creeping down the length of my nose.
 It was in that frustrating stage of being long enough to irritate me but being too short to really do anything with.
 In November 2010 the fringe was double the length it was the previous November.
 Grow, darn it to heck!
 Grow!
-It is now January 2014 (where does the time go?) and my fringe has now grown to about half the length of my hair.
+By January 2014 my fringe had grown to about half the length of my hair.
 Long enough to tie back (phew!).
+It is now October 2014 and my fringe has almost grown back to the length of the rest of my hair, except, weirdly, for a bit on the left side that seems reluctant to grow out.

 Maintenance Of My Hair